Sterilization law in the United States: Washington

 In 1980, the mother of a mentally incompetent minor petitioned the court for an order authorizing the sterilization of the minor.
 The Washington Supreme Court held that the Washington Superior courts have authority under the Washington constitution to grant the sterilization; however, the mother failed to show with clear and convincing evidence the sterilization was in the best interest of the minor.

 In 1991, the Washington Court of Appeals heard a petition for sterilization brought by the parents of an incompetent child named K.M.
 The Court held that the sterilization of a mentally incompetent patient can be constitutional; however, the incompetent must be represented by independent counsel and the attorney must take an adversarial role in defense of the incompetent’s reproductive rights.
 Two physicians testified in support of K.M.’s psychological need for sterilization, however; the Court held that K.M.'s attorney did not take an adversarial role because the physicians and witnesses should have been cross examined, and every argument in defense of K.M. should have made.
 The Appeals Court “remanded for a new hearing, with counsel appointed to represent K.M.”

 The Ashley Treatment occurred in Washington state.

+Washington D.C.

+Under § 7–1305.08 of DC law, the sterilization of any individual “served at a facility” is prohibited.
+Under § 21–2047.01 of DC law, general guardians cannot consent to sterilizations unless given direct permission by the court.

 West Virginia

 West Virginia allows sterilizations on competent non-minors who give informed consent to the procedure.
+Between 1929 and 1956, almost 100 people were involuntarily sterilized, with over 80% of them female.